sathvik1610/boundaryforge/README.md

 The compiled safety contract is enforced by a two-layer semantic middleware with **tiered enforcement thresholds**:

 **Layer 1 — Exact Match (< 1ms):** Ultra-fast substring matching against all trigger phrases in `contract.json`.
-Catches all explicitly known attack patterns instantly.
+Catches explicitly known attack patterns.

 **Layer 2 — Tiered Semantic Intent Match:** Encodes the user's prompt into a vector using `all-MiniLM-L6-v2` and computes cosine similarity against the intent vectors of all safety rules.
 - **Score ≥ 0.65** → Full rule enforcement (block / clarify / flag as defined in contract)